-The BTS array spectroradiometer has been released after the assessment of quality of aforementioned global UV array spectroradiometers (Egli et al., 2016).
-The accuracy and stability of BTS solar global spectral irradiance measurements were compared against well-established double monochromator-based systems (Zuber et al., 2018a).
-The BTS reduces straylight by filtering optical radiation from longer wavelength with different bandpass filters inside the array-spectroradiometer.
-Due to this straylight suppression, the UV index measurements derived from the BTS spectra were within $\pm 1\%$ for solar zenith angles (SZA) smaller than 70° and $\pm 3\%$ for SZA between 70° and 85° in reference to an NDACC device (Zuber et al., 2018a).
-The

-- 85 comparison of the BTS solar UV spectra with the reference showed some biases of up to 5% for wavelengths shorter than 310 nm for SZA larger than 70° (Zuber et al., 2018a).
+The BTS array spectroradiometer was released after the assessment of the quality of the aforementioned global UV array spectroradiometers (Egli et al., 2016).
+The accuracy and stability of BTS-Solar global spectral irradiance measurements were compared against well-established doublemonochromator-based systems (Zuber et al., 2018a).
+The BTS reduces stray light by filtering optical radiation from longer wavelength with different bandpass filters inside the array spectroradiometer.
+Due to this stray-light suppression, the UV index measurements derived from the BTS spectra were within $\pm 1$ % for SZAs smaller than 70° and $\pm 3$ % for SZAs between 70 and 85° in reference to an NDACC device (Zuber et al., 2018a).
+The comparison of the BTS-Solar UV spectra with the reference showed some biases of up to 5%for wavelengths shorter than 310 nm for SZAs larger than 70° (Zuber et al., 2018a).
 These biases may affect the TOC retrieval using the full spectrum, including short wavelengths.
-Addressing this question, Zuber et al., 2018b noted a deviation of TOC determination of less than 1.5% (for SZA smaller than 65°) to other instruments in most situations and not exceeding 3% from established TOC measurement systems such as Dobson or Brewer at the Izaña Atmospheric Observatory in Tenerife.
-At higher SZA the deviation slightly - 90 increased for the TOC determination.
-This may be an effect of the remaining straylight in the wavelength band between 305 nm and 310 nm, which was used during this intercomparison.
-Potential effects on TOC caused by the remaining straylight will be further discussed based on the results of his study.
+Addressing this question, Zuber et al. (2018b) noted a deviation of TOC determination of less than 1.5 % (for SZAs smaller than 65°) to other instruments in most situations and not exceeding 3 % from established TOC measurement systems such as Dobson or Brewer at the Izaña Atmospheric Observatory in Tenerife.
+At higher SZAs the deviation slightly increased for the TOC determination.
+This may be an effect of the remaining stray light in the wavelength band between 305 and 310 nm, which was used during this intercomparison.
+Potential effects on TOC caused by the remaining stray light will be further discussed based on the results of this study.

-In this publication we show the longer-term (more than one year) performance of BTS based systems concerning TOC determination in terms of different solar zenith angles, different TOC level, seasonal and weather influences in harsh

-95 environment at Hohenpeißenberg (Germany) and Davos (Switzerland).
-Furthermore, two distinctly different retrieval algorithms from the BTS Solar and the Koherent system are compared and discussed based on the results of this long term intercomparison.
+In this publication we show the longer-term (more than 1 year) performance of BTS-based systems concerning TOC determination in terms of different solar zenith angles, different TOC level, and seasonal and weather influences in harsh environment at Hohenpeißenberg (Germany) and Davos (Switzerland).
+Furthermore, two distinctly different retrieval algorithms from the BTS-Solar and the Koherent system are compared and discussed based on the results of this long-term intercomparison.